The Elephant in the room: The myth of exponential hypergrowth

 Finally we have the complete answer to why Facebook’s growth appears so “linear,” when the theory expects an Elephant Curve.
 When you examine growth relative to market size it is an Elephant, complete with logistic trunk, optimized back, and declining rump (even despite a COVID bump).

 This is why at-scale companies are willing to spend billions of dollars increasing the size of the market—it’s one of the few ways to create growth other than raising prices.
 So Google spent billions on Loon—a subsidized service to bring low-cost internet to remote areas of the world.
 Its problem-statement is the first text on its website: “Billions of people across the globe still don’t have reliable, affordable access to the internet.”
-Or, put another, way “Wifi balloons is a kooky idea but how else are we going to increase the carrying-capacity of the ‘global internet user’ Elephant Curve?”
+Or, putting it another way, “Wifi balloons are a kooky idea but how else are we going to increase the carrying-capacity of the ‘global internet user’ Elephant Curve?”

 Or Facebook with its “Free Basics” system that (in their words) “Helps people discover the relevance and benefits of connectivity with free access to basic online services.”
 Except actually it’s only a few, hand-curated websites, all of which just happen to be western consumer products companies that are large Facebook advertisers, and the only available social network just happens to be Facebook.
 And there’s no email, so I hope you like Facebook Messenger.
 In other words, a digital colonialism whose purpose is to increase the carrying capacity of Facebook MAUs and the advertising that goes with it.